Government reaches out to opposition to break Rajya Sabha logjam | Politics

 - India

-Union ministers Piyush Goyal and Pralhad Joshi on Thursday reached out to Congress chief Mallikarjun Kharge and other opposition leaders to break the logjam in Rajya Sabha, which has witnessed repeated disruptions over the Manipur issue.
+The stalemate in Parliament over Manipur persisted on Thursday, even as Union ministers Piyush Goyal and Pralhad Joshi reached out to Congress chief Mallikarjun Kharge and other opposition leaders to break the logjam in the Rajya Sabha.

+The over half-an-hour meeting between the opposition parties and the government, however, remained inconclusive.

+The opposition in the Rajya Sabha has stuck to its demand for a statement by Prime Minister Narendra Modi in both Houses of Parliament, followed by a comprehensive discussion, even though sources said it has relented on its stand for holding such discussion under Rule 267.

+But the government has refused to agree to the demand for a statement by the prime minister.
+It has, however, said that Union Home Minister Amit Shah will make a statement on Manipur.

-Leader of the Rajya Sabha Goyal and Parliamentary Affairs Minister Joshi met Kharge, who is also the Leader of Opposition in the Upper House, after opposition alliance INDIA skipped a meeting convened by Rajya Sabha Chairman Jagdeep Dhankhar to ensure smooth functioning of the House.
+Leader of the Rajya Sabha Goyal and Parliamentary Affairs Minister Joshi met with Kharge, the Leader of Opposition in the Upper House after opposition alliance INDIA skipped a meeting convened by Rajya Sabha Chairman Jagdeep Dhankhar to ensure smooth functioning of the House.

-Opposition parties are also demanding a discussion on the situation in Manipur under Rule 267, which allows for suspension of the listed business for the day to discuss an issue.
+They are also demanding a discussion on the situation in the northeastern under Rule 267, which allows for the suspension of the listed business for the day to discuss an issue.

-The government, however, has agreed to hold a short-duration discussion under Rule 176 of Rajya Sabha.
+The government, however, has agreed to hold a short-duration discussion under Rule 176 of the Rajya Sabha.
+The Upper House has been witnessing repeated disruptions over the issue of violence-hit Manipur ever since the beginning of the Monsoon session on July 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)